nicolaschotard/stackyter/README.rst

                        /pbs/throng/lsst/users/<username>/notebooks)
   --vstack VSTACK      Version of the stack you want to set up.
 (E.g. v14.0,
                        w_2017_43 or w_2017_43_py2) (default: v14.0)
-  --packages PACKAGES  A list of packages you want to setup.
-Coma separated
+  --desc               Setup a DESC environment giving you access to DESC
-                       from command line, or a list in the config file.
+                       catalogs ('proto-dc2_v2.0' is for now the only available catalog).
+This option overwrites the '-- vstack' and '--mysetup' options. (default: False) --packages PACKAGES  A list of packages you want to setup.
+Coma separated from command line, or a list in the config file.
 You can use the `lsst_distrib` package to set up all